alfie-ns/1004-CW/1004/README.md

 - [X] A complete set of UML diagrams representing the application's architecture.
 - [X] Completed and finished GitHub repository with comprehensive documentation.
 - [X] A README file that outlines the project's purpose, usage, and key features.
 (Current document)
-- [ ] A poster illustrating the key features of the application and its architecture.
+- [X] A poster illustrating the key features of the application and its architecture.
 (To-Do)
-- [ ] A reflective account considering the challenges and lessons learned throughout the project development process.
+- [X] A reflective account considering the challenges and lessons learned throughout the project development process.
 (To-Do)

 ## Project Objectives

 - [X] Transform into a SPA.
 - [X] Implement an index HTML page that serves as the application's entry point.
 - [X] Enable JSON output to a flat file for data persistence.
-- [ ] Enable JSON input from a flat file to restore the application state.
 - [X] Enhance SPA interactivity to ensure a seamless user experience.

 ## Completed Tasks